zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 (The complete component list is subject to [reference](https://github.com/zouyaoji/vue-cesium/blob/dev/packages/vue-cesium/component.ts))

-## Configure VueCesium
+## Configure Vue for Cesium

-You can do some custom configuration to VueCesium:
+You can do some custom configuration to Vue for Cesium:

 ```ts
 import enUS from 'vue-cesium/es/locale/lang/en-us'